 Although unsecured loans and lines of credit are only guaranteed by your promise to pay, the lender still has recourse if you fail to make payments.
 The lender can send your account to a collection agency, take you to court to garnish your wages and report your late payments to the credit bureaus.
 These actions will cause your credit scores to drop

 Who should get an unsecured loan?

 To limit their risk, lenders want to be reasonably sure you can repay the loan.
-A lender measures that risk by checking a few factors, so they may ask about the following information when you apply for an unsecured loan (and tailor the terms according to your answers).
+Lenders measure that risk by checking a few factors, so they may ask about the following information when you apply for an unsecured loan (and tailor the loan terms according to your answers):

 Lenders check your credit reports to see how you’ve managed loans and credit cards in the past.
-Generally, they’re looking for an established history of responsible credit use (typically one or more years), on-time payments, low credit card balances and a mix of account types.
+Generally, they look for a history of responsible credit use (typically one or more years), on-time payments, low credit card balances and a mix of account types.
 They’ll also check your credit scores, which are calculated based on the information in your credit reports.
 Consumers with credit scores around 700 or higher usually qualify for the best interest rates.

 Your debt-to-income ratio

 To calculate your debt-to-income ratio (DTI), add all your monthly debt payments and divide that total by your gross monthly income.
 For example, if you have $500 worth of existing debt payments and $2,000 in gross income each month, then your DTI is $500 / $2,000 = 0.25 or 25 percent.

 Lenders use this number to measure your ability to repay a loan.
 The lower the ratio, the better.
 Every lender will have a different requirement for your DTI, but the maximum is usually no higher than 43 percent.